OpenGlobalMind/rel8-wiki/Convene Three Neighbor Communities.md

 # Convene Three Neighbor Communities

+*To nurture mycelial links across communities with shared purposes.*

 Rel8 has many "[neighboring](https://bra.in/7jL4YN)" communities.
 One of our goals is to bring these communities into closer contact, so that they may play together better over time.

 This project will invite several of these neighbors, with the intent to convene three of them into a conversation where we might address: